What Are Digital Signatures?

 This functionality is particularly useful for workflow processes where one or multiple approvals are required, such as supply-chain management or financial management of forms like expense reports.
 Digital signatures provide confidence to customers, citizens and consumers that the material actually came from the originating organization.

 Depending on organization requirements, Entrust can help with a variety of solutions for the implementation of digital signatures.
-Entrust Certificates for Adobe CDS enable the signing of Adobe PDF documents, while digital certificates from Entrust Managed Services PKI can sign a variety of formats, and include authentication and encryption functionality.
+Entrust Certificates for Adobe CDS enable the signing of Entrust Document Signing Certificates, while digital certificates from Entrust Managed Services PKI can sign a variety of formats, and include authentication and encryption functionality.
 Entrust also offers secure e-statement delivery via the Entelligence product portfolio.

 We are all familiar with paper signatures – a hand-written signature on a paper document.
 Aside from legal and contractual issues, the primary properties of a paper signature are: